craigmckeachie/react-course/concepts/21-Redux.md

 > "Redux is not great for making simple things quickly.
 > It's great for making really hard things simple." - Jani Evakallio

+## When do you need Redux?

+- Persist state to a local storage on the client and then boot up from it, out of the box.
+- Pre-fill state on the server, send it to the client in HTML, and boot up from it, out of the box.
+- Serialize user actions and attach them, together with a state snapshot, to automated bug reports, so that the product developers can replay them to reproduce the errors.
+- Pass action objects over the network to implement collaborative environments without dramatic changes to how the code is written.
+- Maintain an undo history or implement optimistic mutations without dramatic changes to how the code is written.
+- Travel between the state history in development, and re-evaluate the current state from the action history when the code changes, a la TDD.
+- Provide full inspection and control capabilities to the development tooling so that product developers can build custom tools for their apps.
+- Provide alternative UIs while reusing most of the business logic.

 ## Principles of Redux

 1. Single source of truth